dshe/RxSockets/README.md

 // Create a server using a random available port on the local machine.
 IRxSocketServer server = RxSocketServer.Create();

-// Find the IPEndPoint of the server.
-IPEndPoint ipEndPoint = server.IPEndPoint;

 // Start accepting connections from clients. server.AcceptObservable.Subscribe(onNext: acceptClient =>
 {